Pompano Beach

 An upscale waterfront community adjacent to Pompano Beach, known for luxury homes along the Intracoastal and canals.
 Premium pricing but excellent boating access.

 Broward County Public Schools.
-Pompano Beach High School and Atlantic Technical College are well-regarded.
+Pompano Beach High School and Atlantic Technical College serving the community.
 School choice system allows applications across the district.

 Median home values $300K-$400K.
 One of the most affordable beach cities in South Florida.
 Beach condos from $200K, single-family homes from $300K.
 Value is the keyword here.